 A Common Data Environment is a single source of truth for a project.
 Some of the main advantages of implementing a CDE include:

-- Project team members have access to the latest, most up-to-date information
+Project team members have access to the latest, most up-to-date information within a shared area

-- Information is readily available to all project members at any time or location, including document and data information.
+Information is readily available to all project members at any time or location, including document and data information.
 For example, in a global project, team members can participate from anywhere in the world

-- Project information is continually updated, with all updates and changes logged in a secure audit trail maintaining a single source of information
+Project information is continually updated.
+All updates and changes logged in a secure audit trail maintaining a single source of information

 Projects are created in a BIM environment and are aided in becoming BIM Level 2 compliant

 How to implement a Common Data Environment

-The ultimate aim of introducing a CDE is to improve the creation, sharing, and issuing of information to ensure the delivery of a project.
+The aim of introducing a CDE is to improve the creation, sharing, and issuing of information within a project.
+It ultimately ensures the delivery of a project.

 When implementing a CDE there are a number of areas which need to be considered:

-One of the first points to consider when implementing a CDE is to know what systems you need to put in place to ensure all project teams have the information and platforms required.
+When implementing a CDE it is important to know what system is best suited to your needs.
+You need need to ensure all project teams have the information and platforms they require.